Xerren09/eKreta-WebAPI-documentation/README.md

 }
 ```
 * Add the cookie to the request header to prove auth.
-* For whatever reason, the auth cookie received at the start will not work for any other pages except this. or at least I couldn't make the thing accept it anywhere else.
+* For whatever reason, the auth cookie received at the start will not work for any other pages except this.
+Or at least I couldn't make the thing accept it anywhere else.
 I think it is because the WebAPI refreshes the auth cookie at every new page loaded, unlike the mobile version which refreshes it at set intervalls (30 seconds).
-* Note: i actually have no clue what "SzerepkorValaszto" does, so I assume it just exists.
+* Note: I actually have no clue what "SzerepkorValaszto" does, so I assume it just exists.
 It's better for everyone if you do too.

 ## Getting the timetable
 ```C#